theking2/wordpres-docker/README.md

 ### compose.yaml

 creates two containers `wp` (with the Dockerfile) and `db` for a standard MariaDB in a stack named earlier.
-The root of the Apache `html` and the database data are bound to subfolders `app`  to `db` respectively.
+The root of the WordPress content folder  `html/wp'content` and the database data are bound to subfolders `app`  to `db` respectively.
 The website can be accessed by

 * localhost:8080/ → `./app` as `wp-content` folder
 * The rest of WordPress is irrelevant

+If the complete WordPress installation should be availebl in the `app` folder adjust the `compose.yaml` file accordingly.
+Remember to also adjust the `pathMappings` in the `launch.json` file accordingly.

 ## Setup docker containers